-The Book With . . . is a unique book series in the works by ROMP director Shaun Perkins.
+The Book With . . . is a unique book series.
 The books are detective stories in verse that are based on mysteries found in the written marginalia of old books.

 Bookstore owner Perry Cassidy, proprietor of A Book a Day in fictional Shatubby, Oklahoma, has a hobby of exploring the story behind the notes that people have written in their books that wind up in her store.
 Follow her as she solves “book mysteries,” beginning with . . .

 The Book with the Beacon Lights

 In the Book with the Beacon Lights, Perry is intrigued by the notes between two high school girls written in one’s 1948 English literature textbook Beacon Lights of Literature.
 When she discovers that one of the girls was murdered, the case begins!

 The Book with the Beacon Lights is a publication of Bacone College’s Indian University Press and features artwork by Ray Grass and photographs by Betty Perkins.